Shubhi257/parking-mgmt-system/README.md

-🚗 Parking Management System
+🚗 Parking Management System:

 A backend application built using Spring Boot, Spring Data JPA, and MySQL to manage parking-related operations through REST APIs.
 The system provides a structured backend for managing parking slots, vehicles, parking entries, and parking records.

-📌 Project Overview
+📌 Project Overview:

 The Parking Management System is a Spring Boot REST API application designed to simplify parking management.
 The application uses: